-10. SUBSEQUENT EVENTS
+9. SUBSEQUENT EVENTS

-Management has performed an evaluation of the Tourism Commission's activities through June 17, 2021 and has concluded that there are no significant events requiring recognition or disclosure through the date and time these financial statements were available to be issued.
+Management has performed an evaluation of the Tourism Commission's activities through June 15, 2023 and has concluded that there is one significant event requiring recognition or disclosure through the date and time these financial statements were available to be issued.
+The Director of the Tourism Commission passed away in March of 2023.
+Charlotte Miller has been appointed as the new Director of the Tourism Commission.